 • a supervisor who might be able to act as your referee in future job applications.

-It's true that internships give both you and the employer a chance to 'try before you buy', but not all opportunities lead to a job.
-While some interns embark upon a placement to build their experience, some do so in the hope of securing a more permanent position.
-If this is your intention you should check the likelihood of this happening with potential employers before applying.
+Some interns embark upon a placement to solely build their experience, while others do so in the hope of securing a more permanent position.
+If this is your intention check the likelihood of this happening with potential employers before applying.

 • Make a good impression - Always be polite, smartly dressed and willing to take on any tasks.
 Never be idle.
 If you complete a task ahead of time, ask for something else to do.